celo-org/docs/docs/developer-resources/walkthroughs/no-code-erc20.md

 You can see the contract information on the [Alfajores block explorer](https://alfajores-blockscout.celo-testnet.org/).
 Copy and paste the contract address or deployment transaction hash from the console output and paste it into the block explorer search bar or look up the deployment transaction info in the Metamask activity.

+## Deploying your token on the Mainnet

+When you're ready to deploy your token to the Celo Mainnet make sure to change the network of your connected wallet from Alfajores to the Celo Mainnet.
+Once you have done this you can simply redeploy the contract (you will not need to recompile it).

+Note: When deploying to the Mainnet you will need to use real Celo to pay the gas fee (as opposed to using the faucet on the testnet).
+As of December 2021 this cost is less than $0.01 US.
+You can learn how to [get Celo here](https://celo.org/buy).

 ## Verify

+If you are unable to view your token on the block explorer, you may need to Verify it first.
+If you are able to see your token, you may skip this section.

 Verifying your contract with Remix is straight-forward and allows anyone to read and interact with the contract on the block explorer.
 You can read more about verifying a contract with Remix on [this page](/developer-resources/deploy-remix#verify-the-smart-contract).